somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 Upon cancellation you will not be charged any further subscription fees.
 No payments already made in respect of subscriptions will be refunded (wholly or partly).

-Any additional purchases, including one-time payments, add-ons, or other sales on our site, are final and non-refundable once processed.
+Any other purchases, including one-time payments, add-ons, or other sales on our site that do not include a free trial period are final and non-refundable once processed.

 Should you request a refund, we will determine the eligibility of your refund.
 If approved, you will be refunded via the same payment method you originally used.